BrianInGermany/americansingermany/README.md

 **What is Slack?**

-If you've never used it, Slack is a messaging app for smartphone and computer (also can run in browser) that combines the spontaneity of a WhatsApp or Facebook group with the organizational advantages of a forum.
+If you've never used it, Slack is a messaging app for smartphone and computer that combines the spontaneity of a WhatsApp or Facebook group with the organizational advantages of a forum.
 All members are added to the #general channel on joining, and there are subchannels for topic-specific conversations and for local areas.
 Here is a [list of our current channels](https://americansingermany.club/channel_list).

 - If you need to get your bearings, try this [Slack how-to](https://www.digitaltrends.com/computing/how-to-use-slack/)!